AndersDeath/diary2/000-current.md

 # 23 Juli - Mondag - Berlin - 670 Tag der Einwanderung - Warm Rainy

 I decided to apply a new approach for my deals.
 Now I write down everything I did during my days on my job in order ro remember what I was finished and what actually was going on.
 It helps me very much with selfcontrol.
 Besides that I was in the office today and the day was hard.
 I had tons of call about everything and was really tiered.
 I am actually still tiered.
+It is really hard people.